Gh0stjaw/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# Gh0stjaw's fork of LukeSmithxyz's patched st - the simple (suckless) terminal

+I'm not taking credit for anything but my own changes to LukeSmithxyz version of st.

-The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever:
+The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever (my hat off to you Luke):

 ## Unique features (using dmenu)